xiahua19/web.lab/L3_ReactJS/README.md

 These 'fake HTML tags' are called COMPONENTS.
 React Apps are "components of components", which can use a tree structure to display.
 React is a framework that lets you divide up your website into reusable components.
 Each component is kind of like a 'custom HTML tag' that you define.

-## Props & States
+# Props & States
+Now we have our reuasble comment component:
+- We pass props in from parent to child.
+- Allows out skeleton to render comments with content.
+- State keeps track of private information that can be changed and influence how your app renders.

+## Props
 `Props`: Inputs passed from a parent to a child component.
 Props are immutable(不可变的).
 In the html beside, name and text are all props(the inputs).
 Here, `props = {name:"Akshaj", text:"Welcome to web lab!"}`
 ```html
 <Post name="Akshaj" text="Welcome to web lab!" />
 ```

+## States
 `State`: Private information(updatable pieces of information) maintained by a component.
 ```javascript
 const [status, setStatus] = useState("busy");
 const [isOnline, setIsOnline] = useState(false);
 const [isLiked, setIsLiked] = useState(0);
 ```

-Now we have our reuasble comment component:
-- We pass props in from parent to child.
-- Allows out skeleton to render comments with content.
-- State keeps track of private information that can be changed and influence how your app renders.
+Setting state is an asynchronous(异步) function!
+Once setState is called, we do not expect it to execute or finish right away.

-## Callback Functions
+### Callback Functions
 We can't directly edit a component's state from another component!
 One possible route is to pass the setCatHappiness function to child and then call it from there.
 ```javascript
 // ParentComponent